vertigobr/vkpr-jwt-demo/README.md

  - two different users
  - map each other with a specific Role

+ The file realm-export.json can be imported in case you don't want to configure it manually.

 ## Running the app
 First we need to configure the configuration file properly, so it can reach our Keycloak server.